Connect with others who understand.

 • Shingles

-Even if you’re not having a heart attack, you need medical attention for these other conditions.
-When you have lupus, it’s important to take any new symptoms seriously.
+Even if you’re not having a heart attack, you still need medical attention.
+When you’re living with lupus, it’s important to take any new symptoms seriously and get them checked promptly.

 A MyLupusTeam Member